Analytical Modeling of Acoustic Exponential Materials and Physical Mechanism of Broadband Anti-Reflection: Lossless and lossy EMs

 \section{Lossless and lossy EMs}

 We first consider a lossless EM with $\alpha_1=1$ with the following settings:

 as shown in Fig.~(\ref{fig:4}a).
-Here, we set the leaky impedance boundary as Eq.~(\ref{eq:lossless2}), following the same definition in Fig.~(\ref{fig:3}a).
+Here, we set the impedance boundary as Eq.~(\ref{eq:lossless2}), following the same definition in Fig.~(\ref{fig:3}a).
 The product $\mu_1 L$ should be determined by Eq.~(\ref{eq:ratio}), i.e., $\mu_1 L = 4$.
+Here, Eq.~(\ref{eq:lossless2}) is regarded as leaky backing.

 We already know from Fig.~(\ref{fig:3}d) about the excellent anti-reflection properties of such EM, and the same curve is displayed by blue data in Fig.~(\ref{fig:4}e).
 Next, we consider the other lossy EM, with the settings: